MadeInPierre/finalynx/README.md

 ``` -->

 ## ⚙️ Usage
 The goal is to declare a tree structure of your entire portfolio investments independently from their host envelopes (e.g. PEA, AV, CTO, etc).
-Define your own asset-based global strategy without feeling constrainted on keeping similar assets in common envelopes.
-Once your entire portfolio strategy is defined here, find the best envelope for each line and add your envelopes to your Finary account (manual or automatic sync).
-This project will fetch each line amount from Finary and display your full portfolio with real-time amounts.
+Define your own asset-based global strategy without feeling constrainted by keeping similar assets in common envelopes.
+Once your entire portfolio strategy is defined here, find the best envelope for each line and add them to your Finary account (manual or automatic sync).
+Assistant will fetch each line and display your full portfolio with real-time amounts.

-To declare your portfolio, create a nested list of `Folder` objects as your structure.
-Each folder can hold multiple `Line` objects, one for each of your investments.
-You can define `Target` amounts at each structure level.
+To create your portfolio, start with a `Portfolio` object which holds a nested list of `Line`, `Folder`, and `SharedFolder` objects:
+- `Line` represents each individual investment.
+Set the `key` parameter as the name shown in your Finary account if different from the display name.
+- `Folder` holds a group of lines or subfolders to create a structure.
+- `SharedFolder` accepts a `Bucket` object which groups multiple lines as a single object.
+You can reference the same bucket multiple times in the tree and set different `bucket_amount` for each shared folder.
+Each folder will only take the provided amount and let others use the rest.

+Finally, any object in the structure accepts an optional `Target`.
+See the implementation guidelines below.

 #### Example